cisco-open/jalapeno/README.md

 * Data Processors, Graph Database, and Time-Series Database - Jalapeno has two classes of processors:
   * Base data processors: parse topology and performance data coming off Kafka and populate the Influx TSDB and base data collections in the Arango graph database.
 The Topology and Telegraf pods are base processors.
-  * Virtual_Topology processors: mine the graph and TSDB data collections and then populate virtual topology collections in the graph DB.
-LS, EPE, and L3VPN, are examples of virtual topology processors (see https://github.com/jalapeno/demo-processors).
+  * Virtual Topology or Edge processors: mine the graph and TSDB data collections and then populate virtual topology Edge collections in the graph DB.
+Linkstate-edge is an one such processor: https://github.com/cisco-open/jalapeno/tree/main/linkstate-edge

 * API-GW - expose Jalapeno's virtual topology data for application consumption (API-GW is under construction)